You love your dog and want him or her to live their best possible life, right?

 This is outside of conscious control, but is under the control of the central nervous system.

 But don’t worry the Nervous System is another topic for another day!

 How Long Does Pain Last?

-Well, of course that totally depends on the manner of the threat to the body whether a disease, an illness, an emotion, an injury or trauma.
-But, what I can tell is that there are generally two timelines used to describe pain; acute or chronic.
+Well of course, that totally depends on the manner of the threat to the body whether a disease, an illness, an emotion, an injury, or trauma.
+But, what I can tell you is that there are generally two timelines used to describe pain; acute or chronic.

 So, what do these terms mean for your dog?

 Acute pain comes on very suddenly like a “pulled” or strained muscle and could potentially last up to 6 months.